Stop Mosquitoes Where They Start…

 Zika infection during pregnancy can cause a serious birth defect called microcephaly, as well as other severe fetal brain defects.
 If you are pregnant the Center for Disease Control recommends avoiding travel to areas experiencing a Zika outbreak.
 Prevent mosquito bites by wearing long sleeves and pants and use an EPA registered repellent.
 Learn more about Zika and pregnancy.

 - A virus first discovered in Uganda in 1947

 - Transmitted to humans primarily through bites by Aedes species of mosquito (Asian Tiger mosquito locally)

-- May also be transmitted through sex with an infected male and from a pregnant woman to her fetus
+- May also be transmitted through sex and from a pregnant woman to her fetus

 - Outbreaks have occurred since its discovery, though often go unreported due to the mild nature of the symptoms